BijoSebastian/UR5/Docs/Add gripper and table.md

  <arg name="load_robot_description" default="true"/>
  ```

-- Follow instrcutions from the getting started to launch the URSim simulator and run the external control program
+- Follow instructions from the getting started to launch the URSim simulator and run the external control program

-- With the simulator running lauch the following commands on the host system (Each in a separate terminal window, with the workspace sourced)
+- With the simulator running launch the following commands on the host system (Each in a separate terminal window, with the workspace sourced)
 ```
 roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=192.168.56.101